hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/Lua Leaderboards.md

 ```

-These are the basics to message handlers/listeners and Leaderboard score submission and entry printing.
+These are the basics of:
+* Message handlers/listeners
+* Leaderboard score submission.
+* Entry printing.

 There are a few more requests that deal with Leaderboards, please check our [API documentation](/API Documentation/README.md) for more information.